Georgia lawmakers, in support of Israel, pass bill that would define antisemitism in state law

 The bill “might take a simple thing as wearing a keffiyeh or a social media post and take it a step further and criminalize it and jeopardize my boys’ future,” she said.

 State Rep. John Carson, a Marietta Republican who sponsored the bill, told the House the bill shows “Georgia stands with our friends in the Jewish community.”
-Rep. El-Mahdi Holly, a Stockbridge Democrat and one of Georgia's handful of Muslim lawmakers, retorted, “I wish that was true of Palestinians as well.”
+Rep. El-Mahdi Holly, a Stockbridge Democrat, retorted, “I wish that was true of Palestinians as well.”

 Some opponents said Thursday that they didn't want to choose sides in the Israel-Hamas war.

-Note: This story was first published on Jan.
-25, 2024.
-It was updated on Jan.
-26, 2024 to correct the religion of Georgia state Rep. El-Mahdi Holly.
-He is Christian, not Muslim.